Table of Contents

 Amsterdam’s Red Light District has 4,295 residents and over 3,1 million visitors per year.
 All these people wouldn’t be here, if it wasn’t safe.

-Like in every city, it’s recommended to mind your belongings and the traffic!
-Watch the bicycles!
+Like in every city, it’s recommended to mind your belongings.
+And, mind the traffic!
+Be careful for the bicycles!

 That depends on what you are looking for.
 Sex with a prostitute costs at least 50 euros for about 15 to 20 minutes.

-All prices are described in this overview with all Amsterdam Red Light District Prices.
+All costs are described in this overview with all Rotlichtviertel Preise.
 It contains prices to visit prostitutes, museums, attractions but also prices for cannabis, food, drinks, public transport and other entertainment can be found here.

 Thousands of people work here.
 All these people together make up the Red Light District.